 Saudi Arabia’s Facebook activity peaks later in the night: between 10:00 and 11:00 PM; the best time to tweet is even later than that (between midnight and 2:00 AM).

-During 2014, 14.6 million Muslims in the MENA region posted 47.6m Facebook updates on Ramadan and Eid.
-There is a presentation from Facebook that provides fascinating insights into when Muslims are online and how much more time they’re spending online, as well as the shift towards mobile and a breakdown of chatter by age and sex.
+And last but not least, there’s Facebook.
+During 2014, 14.6 million Muslims in the MENA region posted 47.6m updates on Ramadan and Eid.
+The attached presentation from Facebook provides fascinating insights into when Muslims are online and how much more time they’re spending online, as well as the shift towards mobile and a breakdown of chatter by age and sex.
 Facebook believes that millennials are shifting away from television and towards the internet, which may be disconcerting for advertisers and television networks.

 Google’s focus is on YouTube, in particular channels which have a specific relationship with this period of the year.
 Cooking is initially popular (Ramadan meals are cooked and served at home), followed by religious channels and general entertainment.